Griffan/FASTQuick/Readme.md

 wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/dbsnp132_20101103.vcf.gz
 wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20130502/supporting/accessible_genome_masks/20141020.strict_mask.whole_genome.bed
 ```
+**Tips** if you are experiencing downloading difficulties, try to use the tool axel with cmdline "axel -n 10 ftp-url" to replace wget.

 **Note** that you do not need to run FASTQuick on GRCh38 reference because the alignment of FASTQuick will be used only for internal purpose and will provide very similar results regardless of which reference will be used.